jeroenooms/opencpu-pages/_posts/2016-01-25-webp-release.md

 thumb: "pancake.png"
 ---

-A while ago I [blogged](../brotli-benchmarks) about the brotli, a new general purpose compression algorithm which Google promotes as an alternative to gzip.
+A while ago I blogged about [brotli](../brotli-benchmarks), a new general purpose compression algorithm promoted by Google as an alternative to gzip.
 The same company also happens to be working on a new format for images called [webp](https://developers.google.com/speed/webp), which is actually a derivative of the VP8 video format.
-Google claims webp provides superior compression for both lossless (png) and lossy (jpeg) bitmaps, and even though the format is currently only supported in Google Chrome it seems promising.
+Google claims webp provides superior compression for both lossless (png) and lossy (jpeg) bitmaps, and even though the format is currently only supported in Google Chrome, it seems indeed promising.

 The [webp](https://cran.rstudio.com/web/packages/webp/) R package allows for reading/writing webp bitmap arrays so that we can convert between other bitmap formats.
 For example, let's take this photo of a delicious and nutritious [feelgoodbyfood](https://www.instagram.com/feelgoodbyfood/) spelt-pancake with coconut sprinkles and homemade espresso (see [here](https://www.feelgoodbyfood.nl/7x-winters-ontbijt) for 7 other healthy winter breakfasts!)